mgallo185/cs643-program-assignment2/readme.md

 3. On AWS Console search and click on the EC2 service in the All Services Menu
 4. On the EC2 Dashboard click Launch Instance
 5. Configure Instance Details
-  - Name: Give a name to your instance
+  - Name: Give a name to your instance (Master-node for the master node and worker-number for each 3 worker nodes)
   - Ubuntu Linux: Ubunutu Server 24.04
   - Instance Type: t2.medium
   - Create New Key Pair give it a name and download the .pem file and save it in a safe place on your PC. (you will only need to do this once as you will use the same Key Pair for your other instance)